-In June 2022, Binocs organized a round table panel with some key players in the CAR-T field, featuring representatives from a treatment center, 2 major developers, and a specialist CDMO; you can read a summary of this insightful discussion in our recent white paper.
-Based on this and the conversations that followed, we have compiled a list of important areas in which the relevant stakeholders can make changes that could help to improve the reach and success rate of CAR-T therapies.
+In June 2022, Binocs organized a round table panel with some key players in the CAR-T field, featuring representatives from a treatment center, two major developers, and a specialist CDMO; you can read a summary of this insightful discussion in our recent white paper.
+Based on this and the conversations that followed, we have compiled a list of 5 key operational changes that could help to improve the reach and success rate of CAR-T cell therapies.

 The small scale of the therapies and the relative immaturity of the cell and gene industry in general make CAR-T a highly attractive field for startup developers hoping to assert themselves within a growing market.
 A large number of smaller companies competing to develop new therapies can represent definite benefits for an industry – it widens the range of approaches and increases the likelihood of innovative breakthroughs, while ultimately representing a significant opportunity to expand the market availability of novel treatments for patients.
 Nevertheless, having been established by traditional biopharmas with different business practices, the CAR-T space isn’t always organized to accommodate micro developers, who can find themselves severely limited by their size.